Wisembly/blog/_posts/2014-11-03-building-an-iconfont-from-sketch-to-gulp.markdown

 In the front-end development of our 'older' app and for now, we used Grunt.
 But we saw that Gulp offers a lot of benefits: it is way faster and multitask.
 We decided to give it a try and took the occasion to make both workflows uniform.

 ### Less talk, more action!
 CSS optimization will be detailed in a further post.
-This post is about building a homemade iconfont with Sketch and Gulp.
-[By the way, you can fork this project on GitHub.](https://github.com/Wisembly/wisemblyiconfont)
+This post is about building a homemade iconfont with Sketch and Gulp. ~~By the way, you can fork this project on GitHub.~~ [New project here!](https://github.com/Wisembly/tapestry)

 We had some constraints like supporting IE7/8.
 It means that you have to build SVG, WOFF and...
 EOT.
 You will notice the original task is building SVG, WOFF, TTF and EOT: